 CAIRO — An Egyptian security official has said that four locals were arrested on suspicion of spying for Israel and plotting to kidnap of tourists to harm Egypt's economy.

-The official revealed Sunday that the suspects, all Egyptian nationals, set up offices in Egypt, Britain, Israel, and Gaza to allegedly record officials' phone conversations and collect information about Japanese and Chinese tourists visiting the Sinai Peninsula.
+The official revealed Sunday that the four suspects allegedly set up offices in Egypt, Britain, Israel, and the Gaza Strip to record officials' phone conversations and collect information about Japanese and Chinese tourists visiting the Sinai Peninsula.

 The suspects are facing charges of espionage and forming a terrorist cell.

-The official spoke on condition of anonymity because he was not authorized to speak to the media.
-The case has also been widely reported in the local press.
+The official spoke on condition of anonymity because he was not authorized to speak to the press.